Sandro Mencucci: Youth Division

 Since 2007, Mencucci led all of ACF Fiorentina's international initiatives, which were first launched in the United States of America and were designed to identify young talented players and spread the expertise and culture of the club.
 As part of the initiatives, the club provided European soccer training and expertise for pre-professional development of talented young U.S. soccer players and coaches.
 In 2012, the development academy and the Fiorentina Model expanded to Switzerland.
 He has also been engaged in further initiatives in the United States, Switzerland, India, Vietnam, China and Japan.

 From 2007 to 2019, Mencucci was president of the Promesse Viola, the development academy for the Italian youth sector.
 Mencucci dedicated himself to the creation of this innovative youth initiative recognized in Italy and worldwide with the principal aim to develop and train talented professional footballers by providing athletes from 10 to 19 years old technical-sporting development.
 The youth sector consisted of 12 teams from under-10 to under-19, 250 athletes and had an annual budget of approximately 5 million euro.

 Indian Soccer League

 In 2013, Fiorentina together with other Italian teams helped to form the Indian Super League (ISL) with aims to provide stimulus to the growth and development of football in the state of Maharashtra.
 Mencucci helped form FC Pune City in 2014, which participated in the ISL in its inaugural season.

 Women's Division

-From 2015 to 2019, Mencucci spearheaded a professional football initiative for women athletes of the Della Valle family as president of the Fiorentina Women's Football Club, the first ever professionally affiliated women's football club in the history of Italy.
+In addition to his role as CEO of the Fiorentina’s men’s division, from 2015 to 2019, Mencucci spearheaded a professional football initiative for women athletes of the Della Valle family as president of the Fiorentina Women's Football Club, the first ever professionally affiliated women's football club in the history of Italy.
 In only four years the Fiorentina Women's FC won four titles.
 Fiorentina qualified to participate in the UEFA Women's Champions League in successive seasons (2017–18 and 2018–19).